Guanomancer/dis-2025-04/README.md

 Colab project with DIS Study Abroad computer science students, April 2025

 ## Brief
-The Motion Control System is a basic framework, intended to demonstrate how to use cheap webcams and phone cameras to capture and identify geometric keypoints for hands, and applying them to GameObjects in Unity in real-time.
+This Motion Control System is a basic framework, intended to demonstrate how to use cheap webcams and phone cameras to capture and identify geometric keypoints for hands, and applying them to GameObjects in Unity in real-time.

 This is a two-part project utilizing ML.js to capture hand keypoint data from any web-enabled camera source and stream it to a backend, and a Unity based stream consumer, which applies the keypoint data to a visual representation and allows the user to manipulate scene objects in real time using hand gestures.